Sawuare/misk/README.txt

 The programs and libraries in here are:

-  ctime - print the local time in the form Www Mmm dd hh:mm:ss yyyy eca.h - code for elementary cellular automata eca2png - write an elementary cellular automaton to a PNG file eca2txt - print an elementary cellular automaton eca2wav - write an audio elementary cellular automaton to a WAVE file ecma48.h - control functions for coded character sets in 7-bit codes getlocale - print the current locale hacc - print random characters in random colors and positions until interrupted hj.h - code for HJ images hj2fb - paint HJ images on the Linux framebuffer device hj2png - write an HJ image to a PNG file hjjs - write some HJ J-sequences hxy - write an HXY image to a PNG file limits - print every standard limit in <limits.h>
+  ctime - print the local time in the form Www Mmm dd hh:mm:ss yyyy eca-png - write an elementary cellular automaton to a PNG file eca-txt - print an elementary cellular automaton eca-wav - write an audio elementary cellular automaton to a WAVE file eca.h - code for elementary cellular automata ecma48.h - control functions for coded character sets in 7-bit codes getlocale - print the current locale hacc - print random characters in random colors and positions until interrupted hqz-fb - paint HQZ images on the Linux framebuffer device hqz-png - write an HQZ image to a PNG file hqz-seq - write some HQZ Q-sequences hqz.h - code for HQZ images hxy - write an HXY image to a PNG file limits - print every standard limit in <limits.h>
   midi - print a table of MIDI note number, notation, and frequency